eficode-academy/kubernetes-katas/configmaps-secrets.md

         name: postgres-config
   ```

-- re-apply the backend deployment with `kubectl apply -f backend-deployment.yaml`
+- Re-apply the backend deployment with `kubectl apply -f backend-deployment.yaml`
-- check that the website is still running.
+- Check that the website is still running.

 #### Change the database password into a secret, and implement that in the backend

-We want to change the database password into a secret, so that we can change it in one place, and
+We want to change the database password to a secret, so that we can change it in one place, and
-use it on all deployments that needs it.
+use it on all deployments that need it.
-In order for this, we need to change the backend deployment to use the secret instead of the
+For this, we need to change the backend deployment to use the secret instead of the
 configmap for the password itself.

 - create a secret with the name `postgres-secret` and the following data: